-The number of GMI recipients is slightly overestimated in 2015, while the number of recipients of the housing benefit is strongly underestimated.
+Annual amount of social security benefit in case of disability is slightly overestimated.
+This is explained by the fact, that the size of the social security benefit in case of disability varies depending on the disability group of the recipient.
+Since we have no information about the degree of disability in the data, we simulate the benefit in case of disability and in case of disability from childhood to be equal to simple average across the three groups of disability.
+The number of GMI recipients is overestimated in 2016, while the number of recipients of the housing benefit is strongly underestimated.
 The main reason for the overestimation of GMI is that we assume full take-up, while in reality some eligible persons do not apply for the benefits because benefits are rather small.
 With respect to the housing benefit, there are two possible reasons for the underestimation.
 First, this is partly due to the fact that we overestimate GMI - it is possible that GMI is assigned to persons who in fact receive the housing benefit.
 Second, the definition of the measurement units in external statistics on the housing benefit might be different than the one used in EUROMOD; comparability of the units needs to be further investigated.
-In terms of the benefit amounts, GMI is overestimated, while the housing benefit is simulated quite precisely.
+In terms of the benefit amounts, GMI is overestimated, while the housing benefit is simulated more precisely.